saleyn/glazer/README.md

 `stream_decoder/1` accepts the same options as `decode/2` (e.g.
 `{keys, atom}`, `use_nil`) and applies them to every decoded value.

+#### Efficiency

+`stream_feed/2` only scans for value *boundaries* incrementally — the scanner carries a small resumable cursor (`scan_state()`) that remembers how far it has already looked (nesting depth, whether it's inside a string, escape state, …), so each call to `scan/2` resumes from where the previous one left off rather than re-walking the whole buffer from byte zero.
+Once a complete value's end offset is known, that slice is decoded exactly once via the same NIF-backed decoder used by `decode/2` — there's no intermediate tokenization or tree representation, and no byte is ever scanned or decoded twice.
+The only buffering cost is concatenating newly-arrived chunks onto the not-yet-complete tail of the input.

+This makes `stream_feed/2` well suited to byte-at-a-time or small-chunk feeding (e.g. consuming a `gen_tcp`/`gen_statem` socket buffer as it fills) without the quadratic-rescan cost a naive "concatenate and retry full decode" loop would incur on large or slow-arriving documents.

 Under the hood, `stream_feed/2` is built on `scan/1,2` — a low-level primitive that scans a buffer for the byte offset where the next JSON value ends (or reports that more input is needed) without doing a full